 On an African safari, wildlife is nothing less than spectacular but creating truly memorable images is challenging.
 Animals don’t appear on command and when they do, making sure we make great pictures isn’t high on their list of priorities.
 A professional photographer knows amazing wildlife photos are not only made in the moment but in how you prepare as well.
 Below are safari photography tips to help you with both.

 Bring a Long Lens

 If you’re really want to capture compelling photos, bring a long lens.
 Can you take beautiful photos without one?
 Sure.
 But your odds go up dramatically with a longer lens because it gives you the flexibility to shoot images with more variation.
 My favorite Canon wildlife lens is the 200-400mm f/4L IS USM.
 It’s easy to use and has a built-in 1.4 converter which extends the focal length to 560mm.
 It’s heavy (8lbs) but it’s worth the sore muscles.

 If you don’t own a long lens—and most people don’t (including moi)—I recommend renting.
 You can use a fantastic lens for far less than what it would cost to buy it.
-I’ve used Borrowlenses and LensRentals depending on which had the best prices.
-Both are equally good and will ship straight to your door.
+I use Borrowlenses which tends to have the best prices.

 Bring Two Camera Bodies

 In an ideal world it’s best to have two camera bodies at your disposal, one equipped with a long lens and the other with a wider angle.
 Sightings can change quickly, two cameras help you to be nimble and not miss shots changing lenses.
 As with a long lens, consider renting a second body just for the trip.